1883 London Tournament

 Died: 1900, New York City, USA

 At the time of the 1883 tournament, Wilhelm Steinitz was already a leading figure in the chess world.
 A former unofficial champion after his 1866 match win over Anderssen, Steinitz had gradually transitioned from aggressive play to pioneering a scientific and positional approach.
 Although he had largely stepped away from competitive play in the late 1870s, he returned to face Zukertort in London.
 Finishing second with 19 points, Steinitz showed flashes of brilliance but was outpaced by Zukertort’s early momentum.
-His rivalry with Zukertort intensified after this event and laid the psychological and narrative groundwork for their 1886 title clash.
-London 1883 thus played a defining role in solidifying Steinitz’s resolve to reclaim his position atop the chess world.
+Their rivalry, sharpened by London 1883, became the era’s central storyline and culminated three years later in the first official World Championship match.

 «Steinitz’s ideas were ahead of his time, and his loss to Zukertort only fueled his drive to claim the title.»British Chess Magazine (1883)